kylejmacfarland/jetan/readme.md

 Jetan, or Martian chess, is a fictional chess variant created by Edgar Rice Burroughs for his novel The Chessmen of Mars.

-### Rules Interpretations

-The rules as described in the novel and its appendix can be vague and contradictory.
+## About This Program

-The rules of Jetan described by Burroughs have been interpreted and, in some cases, modified for the sake of playability and ease of understanding for this program.
-This implementation could very well be described as a variation of the original game.
+The version of Jetan playable in this program can be viewed as a variation of the Burroughs's original game described in the novel.
+Changes and modifications to the original rules have been made for the sake of playability.

 ## Rules